MetalBlockchain/metal-docs/docs/dapps/nfts/intro-to-erc721s.md

 - [Pinata](https://www.pinata.cloud/): To store your NFT images and metadata.
 - [OpenZeppelin’s Wizard](https://wizard.openzeppelin.com/): to create the ERC-721 smart contract.
-- [Remix IDE](https://remix-project.org/): To edit the code and deploy it to Fuji.
+- [Remix IDE](https://remix-project.org/): To edit the code and deploy it to Tahoe.
 - [Metal Testnet Faucet](https://faucet.metalblockchain.org/): To fund the deployment.
 - [MetaMask browser
   Extension](https://chrome.google.com/webstore/detail/metamask/nkbihfbeogaeaoehlefnkodbefgpgknn):